Dakotas lead US in virus growth as both reject mask rules

 SIOUX FALLS, S.D.
-(AP) — Coronavirus infections in the Dakotas are growing faster than anywhere else in the nation, fueling impassioned debates over masks and personal freedom after months in which the two states avoided the worst of the pandemic.
+(NewsNation Now) — Coronavirus infections in the Dakotas are growing faster than anywhere else in the nation, fueling impassioned debates over masks and personal freedom after months in which the two states avoided the worst of the pandemic.

 The argument over masks raged this week in Brookings, South Dakota, as the city council considered requiring face coverings in businesses.
 The city was forced to move its meeting to a local arena to accommodate intense interest, with many citizens speaking against it, before the mask requirement ultimately passed.